K T

 2. Daily sunscreen (SPF >15) use can decrease your risk of developing melanoma by 50%.

 3. Greater than 80% of non-melanoma skin cancers (basal cell carcinomas and squamous cell carcinomas) occur on the head and neck.
-This is because the head and neck are constantly exposed to the sun.
+This is because the head and neck are continually exposed to sunlight.
 It is crucial to protect yourself with sunscreen and a broad-brimmed hat.

 • Indoor tanning